 Housing costs in Milford are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns, Milford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Milford are a mix of both white- and blue-collar jobs.
-Overall, Milford is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Milford who work in office and administrative support (13.79%), management occupations (10.90%), and sales jobs (10.89%).
+Milford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Milford is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Milford who work in office and administrative support (14.11%), sales jobs (10.59%), and management occupations (9.89%).

 Also of interest is that Milford has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Milford are very well educated compared to the average community in the nation: 34.63% of adults in Milford have a bachelor's degree or even advanced degree.
+The education level of Milford citizens is very high relative to the national average among all cities (21.84%): 35.48% of adults in Milford have a bachelor's degree or even advanced degree.

 Milford is a somewhat ethnically-diverse town.
 The people who call Milford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Milford include Irish, English, Portuguese, and French .
+Milford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.16% of the town’s residents.
+Important ancestries of people in Milford include Irish, Portuguese, English, and French .